How to Make a Pizza from Scratch With this Easy Homemade Pizza Recipe

 Fresh pizza recipe at Happy Simple Living blog

-Ingredients for Pizza Toppings
+Best Pizza Toppings

 Here’s a pie we made recently topped with sliced fresh Roma tomatoes, fresh mozzarella slices, spinach and basil: